sarthak9844/Stationary-Management-System/README.md

 ## Project Description

 The **Stationery Management System** is a web-based application designed to manage stationery items efficiently.
-It helps in tracking inventory, managing stock, and handling the distribution of stationery items within an organization or institution.
+It helps in tracking inventory, managing stock,issue and handling the distribution of stationery items within an organization or institution.

 ---

 ## Features

-* 📦 Add, update, and delete stationery items
+* 📦 Add, update, isssue,and delete stationery items
 * 📊 Manage stock quantity
 * 🔍 Search and view available items
 * 🧾 Record issue and usage of stationery